 They also seek compensation for the loss of companionship felt by the victim’s family.

-- 1. Types of swimming pool injuries
+- 1. What are common types of swimming pool injuries?

-1. Types of swimming pool injuries
+1. What are common types of swimming pool injuries?

 There are a lot of ways for people to get hurt in a swimming pool.
 Some of these injuries are minor: